fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Compute/v3.1.0/Add-AzurePHPWorkerRole.md

 ## DESCRIPTION
 This topic describes the cmdlet in the 0.8.10 version of the Microsoft Azure PowerShell module.
-To get the version of the module you're using, in the Azure PowerShell console, type (Get-Module -Name Azure).Version.
+To get the version of the module you're using, in the Azure PowerShell console, type `(Get-Module -Name Azure).Version`.

-Creates the required files and configuration (sometimes referred to as scaffolding) for a PHP application that will be hosted in Azure through php.exe.
+Creates the required files and configuration, sometimes referred to as scaffolding, for a PHP application that will be hosted in Azure through php.exe.

 ## EXAMPLES

-### 1: Create a worker role with a single instance
+### Example 1: Create a worker role with a single instance
 ```
-PS C:\>Add-AzurePHPWorkerRole MyWorkerRole
+PS C:\> Add-AzurePHPWorkerRole MyWorkerRole
 ```

 This example adds the required files and configuration for a single worker role named MyWorkerRole to the current application.

-### 2: Create a worker role with multiple instances
+### Example 2: Create a worker role with multiple instances
 ```
-PS C:\>Add-AzurePHPWorkerRole MyWorkerRole -I 2
+PS C:\> Add-AzurePHPWorkerRole MyWorkerRole -I 2
 ```

 This example adds the required files and configuration for a new worker role to the current application, using the name MyWorkerRole with a role instance count of 2.